AdamKyle/flare/resources/info/tips/section-1.md

 > YOU MUST PLAY AND EARN IT!
 There are no shortcuts in Tlessa!**
 >
 > *And there never will be!*
+>
+> Tlessa does have a lot of systems, and while this tips section is a giant wall of text, we cannot go over all them here.
+> This is designed to get you started and from there you can branch out into other help docs or reach out via discord or in game
+> chat if there are people online.
+>
+> I, The Creator, always check discord, multiple times per day to make sure no one is having issues and every one is having fun.

+*Ahem...
+Let's get on with this shall we child?
+Are you ready?
+The road ahead is long, the night is full of creatures that haunt your waking nightmarish existence.*

 I could list out things you should focus on, things you should and should not do.
 That's fun and all, but instead let me walk you through the couple of hours of the game for you.
 I'll provide screenshots so you can follow along.

-Tlessa has a lot of systems and sub systems and ways of managing your character, from skills, enchantments, alchemical items, special items found at special locations, quest items and so on.
+Tlessa has a lot of systems and sub systems and ways of managing your character, from [skills](/information/skill-information), [enchantments](/information/encahnting), [alchemical items](/information/usable-items), special items found at [special locations](/information/special-locations), [quest](/information/quests) items and so on.

 Looking at the game, one might think Tlessa is a mess of systems, but they are all interconnected together and play off each other such that they all come together in the end to give you a sense of accomplishment and feel like, after a long road, that you
 "did this". you, the player invested time and energy and created a god killing character who rules the lands.

 The best part is, you didn't have to spend any money to do it.
+How exciting!

+Now lets start with making our character shall we?

+### Character Creation and The Game

 What I pick for race and class will be different from you.
 But that's ok.
 You can still follow along and adjust accordingly for your own class.

 First, let's check our [race and class](/information/races-and-classes) and pick one we want to play as.
 You can't change this, but you can delete your account and create a new one, should you want something else.

+You are also allowed to make 10 accounts per IP, so you can try out other combinations.
+All accounts are bound by IP, so if your roommates want to play, save some slots for them as they would share the same IP.

 Got a race and class picked out?
 Great, so now that you have registered, you will be greeted wth this: